robinboncoeur/mygitblender/README.md

 http://www.blender.org/download/

-**Figure Shaders** is comprised of four files:
+**Figure Shaders** is comprised of five files:

-* \__init__.py: contains the panel code and stuff to create the shaders
+* \__init\__.py: contains the panel code and sets up stuff to run make_shaders.py

+* make_shaders.py: actually creates the node sets for the materials

 * figure_defs.py: dictionary object containing material slot names and material types (skin / eyes / etc)

-These reside in your scripts/addons folder in its own folder called **make_shaders**: Blender will install the folder and files from the zip.
+These files reside in your scripts/addons folder in its own folder called **make_shaders**: Blender will install the folder and files from the zip.
 Additionally, the zip contains these files:

-* path_list.csv: **must be copied to the folder your currently open .blend file is in, and edited**.
+* path_list.csv: **cannot be used as-is--must be copied to your currently open .blend file's folder, and edited**.

-* image_list.csv: **must be copied to the image folder for your figure, and edited**.
+* image_list.csv: **cannot be used as-is--must be copied to the images folder for your figure, and edited**.

-They need to be copied to their respective final folders **(and edited)** for the script to work. *Note: A copy of the csv files will be copied to the scripts folder, but those .csv files in that scripts folder will not be read by the script.*
+It is essential these files are copied to their respective folders **(and edited)** for the script to work. *Note: A copy of the csv files will be extracted to the scripts folder during the unarchiving, but those .csv files in that scripts folder will not be read by the script.*

 This script has been designed and should work for the Victoria4, Dawn and Mariko figures, but has only been tested on the V4 figure so far.